ISISComputingGroup/ibex_developers_manual/backend_system/ISIS-modules-for-file-handling.md

 # ReadASCII

+This module has two main functions:
+* Ramp a set point linearly from it's current value to a new one.
+This can be controlled through a ramp rate (in EGU/min) and a step rate (in steps/min)
-This module opens a file at a given location and uses the table within it to change PVs.
+* Change a selection of other PVs when a set point changes.
+This is done by opening a file at a given location and using the table within it to change PVs.
 The module uses one PV as a lookup on the first column of the table and subsequently changes other PVs to match the values in the other columns.
-The module can also be set to ramp the lookup PV and change other PVs when it crosses a threshold of the table.

-This module is currently used specifically in the Eurotherm IOC to change PID and MaxHeater values when the temperature SP is changed.
+These functions can be turned off and on independently but can be used in conjunction to ramp the lookup PV and change other PVs when it crosses a threshold of the table.
+Both functions are used in the Eurotherm IOC to change PID and MaxHeater values when the temperature SP is changed.
+The Kepco IOC only uses the ramping functionality.